 "Physicians and other health care providers need to know they can send us information on their patients, and it's going to be a secure transmission," explains Cardenas, who oversees security for the county's Bioterrorism Preparednesss and Response Unit and Acute Communicable Disease Control.

 Like other messaging solutions from competitors like DCC, Envoy World Wide and Enera, MIR3's INlogicPRO provides voice and text alerts over a variety of devices and communication channels.
-Using simple steps, the company says, an administrator can reach a level of granularity that
+Using simple steps, the company says, an administrator can reach a level of granularity that automatically determines how calls are channeled, to which devices and under what circumstances.

 Built into INlogicPRO and its ASP-based alternative, INlogicNOW, is 128-bit SSL encryption for Web access to an intuitive GUI that sets roles used to send alerts.
 Senders and receivers also must use PINs during the messaging process for further protection.
 Additionally, the role-based access management system on the console assigns rights and privileges to different user types to help prevent information leakage.